joedefen/rungs/README.md

 ```
 Thus, you can:
 * run `rungs --edit` to edit the configuration file.
-* run `rungs` with no arguments to given a menu of all the defined menus.
+* run `rungs` with no arguments to given a menu of all the "ordinary" menus.
 * provide the name specifiers of the menus to run them; each name spec can match:
   * exactly,
-  * case independent exactly (if unique),
+  * case independent exactly (if unique and ordinary),
-  * or case independent substring match but only at word boundaries (if unique); e.g., for the menus, `['edit-rungs-config', 'example', 'eos-update']`:
+  * or case independent substring match but only at word boundaries (if unique and ordinary); e.g., for the menus, `['edit-rungs-config', 'example', 'eos-update']`:
     * these name specs would find a menu:  'edit', 'ex', 'EOS-', 'EOS-UPDATE'
     * these name specs would NOT: 'date', 'e'.

+**"Special" (vs "Ordinary")** menu names begin with character other than [_A-Za-z0-9], and are excluded from being run unless given the whole, exact, memory sensitive name.
+A suggested naming convention for menus:
+* beginning `>` for a sub-menu that should not be called independently
+* beginning `!` for a deprecated menu (but not ready to remove it)

 ## The Edit Menu and Handling Corrupt .ini Files
 On first startup, the .ini file contains a menu for editing that you may customize: